skmcwilliams/Racing-Telemetry/README.md

 The program will request X and Y variables, please type the variables you would like to see and the program will plot them into the html file.
 You will receive an error if the variable that you typed is not in the dataset

-Future plans include:
-- adding the statistical data to the plot instead of the terminal